michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0130.md

 ### Definition
 - adj: seemingly boundless in amount, number, degree, or especially extent
 ### Family
+- boundless: boundlessly, boundlessness+
-boundless: boundlessly, boundlessness+;bound: boundary, bounded, bounder, bounding, boundingly, boundless, bounds, inbound, rebound, unbound;boundary: boundaries;bounded: boundedness, unbounded;bounder: bounderish, bounders;rebound: rebounded, rebounding, rebounds;unbound: unboundedly;unbounded: unboundedness
+- bound: boundary, bounded, bounder, bounding, boundingly, boundless, bounds, inbound, rebound, unbound
+- boundary: boundaries
+- bounded: boundedness, unbounded
+- bounder: bounderish, bounders
+- rebound: rebounded, rebounding, rebounds
+- unbound: unboundedly
+- unbounded: unboundedness
 ### Examples
 - Garbrandt lived up to his boundless promise with a resourceful effort against Cruz, who was favored to defend his belt.
 - And the 19-year-old with the electric smile and boundless talent was still the best in the world.